itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 1) Put your login accounts in file **files/accounts.txt** in USERNAME:PASSWORD format, and choose option 4 before continuing.

+2) Place accounts from /accounts/ into /turbo_claim/ to claim users.
+Place accounts from /accounts/ into /turbo_check/ to check the desired usernames.

-2) It will go through the list of usernames in file **files/turbo_usernames.txt** and will see if the name is available.
+3) It will go through the list of usernames in file **files/turbo_usernames.txt** and will see if the name is available.

 <hr>